 Computer power has advanced so much in the past thirty years, that in game effects are now almost indistinguishable from those displayed in movies.
 Consequently this means that when a character has their head chopped off in a game, kids are seeing something very graphic.
 It is unlikely they will have the ability relate that to the horror of a real event and understand its real life consequences.

 It is this that leads to an eventual desensitisation to violence.

-It’s a parents responsibility to shield their child from the parts of life that are unsuitable and damaging, and this is exactly what certain video games are.
+In no way am I suggesting there aren’t any violent video games, rather that it’s a parents responsibility to shield their child from the parts of life that are unsuitable and damaging, and this is exactly what certain video games are.
 Damaging.

 Don’t blame video games, violent or otherwise for the nation of overweight, aggressive children that we allegedly have, look closer to home.
 Good parenting and difficult conversations are the only things that are required.